 This section describes the land use designation s for the Specific Plan Area.
-Refer to Section 3.5.4 and Table 3.4 for the allowable use s for each land use designations and Figure 3-44 for the locations within the Specific Plan Area.
+Refer to Section 3.5.4 and Table 3.4 for the allowable uses for each land use designation and Figure 3-44 for the locations within the Specific Plan Area.